 A quicker but less accurate way of doing a lung biopsy can be done non-operatively through bronchoscopy, which is a test that involves passing a narrow tube with a light and camera on the end through the nose or mouth and into the lungs.
 Once the device is in place, a tool called a forceps can be passed through it to take a small sample biopsy of the lung.
 People can usually go home on the same day that the procedure is done.

 Once scar tissue has formed, it can’t be reversed or removed, so treatment is aimed at slowing the progression of the disease and improving symptoms.

 Unfortunately, the treatments we have are limited.
 For many people with pulmonary fibrosis, the only treatments are for symptomatic relief, such as oxygen therapy.
-Relatively young and healthy people with pulmonary fibrosis may be candidates for a lung transplant.
+Relatively young (under age 65) and healthy people with pulmonary fibrosis may be candidates for a lung transplant.

 In pulmonary fibrosis caused by some other disease such as rheumatoid arthritis, treating the underlying disease is the best approach and usually reduces lung inflammation.

 Pulmonary rehabilitation is a standard part of treatment for people with pulmonary fibrosis.
 This can involve an exercise program, breathing exercises, and stress management.